 4. Archie Moore KO11 Yvon Durelle.
 Dec.
 10, 1958: In an unexpectedly thrilling round in an unexpectedly thrilling fight, Durelle came close to scoring a monumental upset when barely a minute into the match he blasted Moore with a thunderous right hand and Archie hit the canvas so hard his head bounced twice.
 Somehow Moore beat the count but he was in desperate trouble and he soon found himself on the floor again.
 And then a third time.
 Moore rose but it was obvious to all he was dangerously close to being stopped and Durelle chased “The Old Mongoose” all about the ring and assaulted him with blow after blow.
 It appeared impossible that the former champion could survive, but somehow he did as the crowd collectively held its breath and as Archie staggered, skittered and backpedaled in the wake of Durelle’s attack.
 But, incredibly, before the round was over, there was Moore, standing his ground and exchanging heavy blows with his tormentor as the Montreal crowd went berserk.

 3. Michael Moorer TKO5 Bert Cooper, May 15, 1992: Three solid minutes of heavyweight carnage.
-“Smokin’ Bert” wasted no time getting down to business as he ambushed Moorer at the outset, driving the former light heavyweight champ to the ropes and scoring a knockdown just 40 seconds into the match.
-But Moorer righted himself and it was toe-to-toe mayhem before the tables were turned and then –boom!- it was Cooper on the floor.
+“Smokin’ Bert” wasted no time getting down to business as he ambushed Moorer at the outset, driving the former light heavyweight champ to the ropes and scoring a knockdown just forty seconds into the match.
+But Moorer righted himself and it was toe-to-toe mayhem before the tables were turned and then –Boom!- it was Cooper on the floor.
 Moorer’s follow-up assault was devastating but, incredibly, the round ended with Bert retaliating with heavy shots.
 Crazy, brutal stuff.
 And to think there were four more rounds to go!
 Without a doubt, one of the all-time great heavyweight slugfests.

 2. Marvelous Marvin Hagler KO3 Thomas Hearns.
 April 15, 1985: If you have even just a passing familiarity with boxing, you knew as you read down this list that this now legendary three minute stanza of unbridled warfare had to be near the top.
 And you were correct.
 In the weeks leading up to their huge middleweight showdown, the mutual animosity between Hagler and Hearns only intensified and the pent-up hatred meant both were primed to unleash their big guns right from the opening bell.
 And that they did.
 Hagler threw 82 punches; Hearns threw 83.
-Almost all of them were fired with very bad intentions.
+Almost all of them fired with very bad intentions.
 What a war.
 What a round!

 1. Jack Dempsey KO2 Luis Firpo, Sept.
 14, 1923: It has been almost a century but we’re still waiting for an opening round that can top the mayhem and whirlwind excitement that was unleashed when the bell for round one rang at the Polo Grounds in New York City for the heavyweight championship battle between “The Manassa Mauler” and “The Wild Bull of the Pampas.”
 The sound of the bell was still echoing in the New York night when the two big heavyweights collided and the first clean punch, a right from Firpo, put Dempsey on one knee.
 The wild slugfest was on.